Stevia And Intermittent Fasting

 Fresh brewed coffee does not break your fast because it contains almost no calories, and it is free of fat.
 Please note that this only applies to black coffee which has between two to five calories for each cup.
 The moment you start adding things like milk, sugar or cream, however, you are increasing the total calories in your drink and so will be breaking your fast.

 One exception from the rule

-A note of caution for those who have some health challenges like diabetes.
-It is advisable to seek counsel from your healthy physician before deciding to take coffee.
+A note of caution for those who have some health challenges like diabetes – it is advisable to seek counsel from a doctor or a dietitian before deciding to take coffee.
 Consider as well that the consumption of coffee can lead to insomnia, nervousness, increased blood pressure, nausea, and other problems (5).

 Intermittent fasting and herbal tea with stevia

 Apart from taking water and coffee while on intermittent fasting, another liquid you may drink is a herbal tea.
 You may combine it with stevia if you want to meet your craving for sweetness.
 Interestingly, herbal teas have lots of health benefits to enjoy while you are fasting.
-For instance, based on a study carried out in 2016, it was found out that drinking an herbal tea like chamomile is capable of extending your longevity (3).
+For instance, based on a study carried out in 2016, it was found out that drinking an herbal tea like chamomile could offer protective effects against mortality (3).
 Research carried out on elderly adult women of Mexican descent revealed that those who drank chamomile tea had their risk of death reduced by 29%.